Table of Contents

 - 1.6 i5 or i7: Do I Need More Cores and More Threads?

 - 1.7 Which i5 processor is best for gaming?

 - 1.9 Conclusion: should you buy an i5 or an i7?

 i5 vs. i7: Coffee Lake processors at a glance

 i5 or i7?
 This has been a discussion in the community for a long time.
 Intel CPUs are still ahead of the game in gaming due to their lower latency.
 Nevertheless, there are still a lot of rumours about the CPU topic circulating in the community.

-Many of you are very interested in whether it is really worth buying or upgrading from i5 to i7 for gaming.
+Many of you are very interested in whether it is worth buying or upgrading from i5 to i7 for gaming.
 We will give you detailed answers to this question and show you what is important.
-We are also clearing some rumours about the “i5 vs i7” issue.
+We are also clearing some rumors about the “i5 vs i7” issue.

 i5 or i7?
 TLDR response